Inside the black box: Neural network-based real-time prediction of US recessions: Variable importance

-The Shapley value stands out as the sole explanation method supported by a robust theory that satisfies the axioms of efficiency, symmetry, dummy, and additivity to allow for fair distribution of the contributions among the features.
-Conversely, methods like LIME rely on the assumption of local linear behavior of the machine learning model, but lack a theoretical justification for why this approach is effective. \citet{lundberg2017} propose an alternative estimation method, the Shapley additive explanations (SHAP), which uses a kernel-based estimation approach for Shapley values (KernelSHAP).
-SHAP introduces an innovative aspect by presenting the Shapley value explanation in the form of an additive feature attribution method, which can be viewed as a linear model.
+The Shapley value stands out as the sole explanation method supported by a robust theory that satisfies the axioms of efficiency, symmetry, dummy, and additivity to allow for fair distribution of the contributions among the variables (\citet{molnar2020}).
+Conversely, methods like LIME rely on the assumption of local linear behavior of the machine learning model but need a theoretical justification for why this approach is effective. \citet{lundberg2017} propose an alternative estimation method, the Shapley additive explanations (SHAP), which uses a kernel-based estimation approach for Shapley values (KernelSHAP).
+SHAP introduces an innovative aspect by presenting the Shapley value explanation as an additive variable attribution method, which can be viewed as a linear model.
 This perspective establishes a connection between LIME and Shapley values.
 In this context, SHAP defines the explanation model as follows:

-In the provided equation, the explanation model is denoted as $f$, the coalition vector as $c'\in\{0,1\}^K$, the maximum coalition size as $K$, and the Shapley value for a feature $j$ represented by $\alpha_j$.
-The coalition vector $c$ indicates the presence or absence of feature values, with a value of 1 representing presence and 0 indicating absence.
+In the provided equation, the explanation model is denoted as $f$, the coalition vector as $c'\in\{0,1\}^K$, the maximum coalition size as $K$, and the Shapley value for a variable $j$ represented by $\alpha_j$.
+The coalition vector $c$ indicates the presence or absence of variable values, with a value of 1 representing presence and 0 indicating absence.

-KernelSHAP is a method that estimates the contributions of individual feature values to the predictions by first generating a random coalition $c'\in\{0,1\}^K$ consisting of K members by flipping a coin multiple times until we obtain a sequence of 0's and 1's.
+KernelSHAP is a method that estimates the contributions of individual variable values to the predictions by first generating a random coalition $c'\in\{0,1\}^K$ consisting of K members by flipping a coin multiple times until we obtain a sequence of 0's and 1's.
 The sampled coalition of size $K$ is then used as a data point for the regression model.
-In this model, the target is the prediction for a coalition, whereby in case of $c_k=0$, the absent feature value is substituted with random feature values from the data.
+In this model, the target is the prediction for a coalition, whereby in the case of $c_k=0$, the absent variable value is substituted with random variable values from the data.
 This process is repeated for each data point.
-Then Shapley compliant weights are computed according the the SHAP kernel that is proposed by \citet{lundberg2017}.
-Finally, we fit a weighted linear regression model on the modified data, and the estimated coefficients of the model are the Shapley values.
+Then Shapley-compliant weights are computed according to the SHAP kernel proposed by \citet{lundberg2017}.
+Finally, a weighted linear regression model is fitted on the modified data, and the model's estimated coefficients are the Shapley values.